krishnanagaraj/Payslip/README.md

 java -jar PipemonkTest-1.0.0.jar 10000 g1

-Created <payslip_detail>.pdf file.
+Created Payslip_employeeName_month_year.pdf file.
 File can be found here: /path/to/pdf/

 For any assistance please reach out to me at
 --------------------------------------------